Marwan01/flight-finder/README.md

 1. Download and extract the given zip file.
 2. In a terminal window, navigate to the project's folder.
 3. Run the following command: go run db_1.go
-In case step 3. does not work, try copying the project folder to ~/go/src and running in from there.
+In case step 3. does not work, try copying the project folder to ~/go/src and running it from there.

 bugs: none that I noticed so far